Michael Townley (politician): Politics

 Townley was approached to stand as the Liberal candidate at the 1964 Denison by-election, following his uncle's death in office, but declined for business reasons.
 In 1968 he was defeated for party preselection in Denison by Robert Solomon.
 Townley subsequently decided to contest the 1969 federal election as an unendorsed Liberal, narrowly losing to Solomon.
 He remained president of the party's Lenah Valley branch until December 1969, when he resigned to pre-empt a no-confidence motion.

 In May 1970, Townley announced he would contest the 1970 half-Senate election as an independent, after being rejected from the Liberal ticket by the state executive.
 He did not immediately resign his membership of the party.
 He was elected with 13.8 percent of the first-preference votes to a term beginning on 1 July 1971.
 He sat on the Senate crossbench with the five Democratic Labor Party (DLP) senators and two other independents, Syd Negus and Reg Turnbull.

 Following a double dissolution, Townley was re-elected at the 1974 election with 5.6 percent of the vote, assisted by the lower quotas in place.
 He initially shared the balance of power in the Senate with Steele Hall of the Liberal Movement, but on 11 February 1975 he joined the parliamentary Liberal Party.

 Townley resigned from the Liberal Party on 5 June 1987, anticipating that he would be demoted to an "unwinnable" spot on the party's ticket at the next federal election.
 He attributed this to his public support of Andrew Peacock against the incumbent party leader John Howard.

 Personal life

 Townley obtained a private pilot's licence at a young age and also trained with the Royal Australian Air Force (RAAF) as a national serviceman.
-In July 1975 his aircraft was badly damaged following an aborted takeoff in Grovedale, Victoria, although he and his two passengers were injured.
+In July 1975 his aircraft was badly damaged following an aborted takeoff in Grovedale, Victoria, although he and his two passengers were uninjured.